apache/gravitino/docs/getting-started.md

 5. Install Gravitino on the instance:

-   You can install Gravitino from our binary release package or Docker image, please follow the [how-to-install](./how-to-install) to install Gravitino.
+   You can install Gravitino from the binary release package or Docker image, please follow the [how-to-install](./how-to-install) to install Gravitino.

    Or, you can install Gravitino from scratch, please follow the documentation of